• Skip to main content

 If Property is not passing to the Surviving Spouse it is distributed in the following order:

 If not married, your assets will be distributed to your next-of-kin, usually to your children, if you have any then living, or to your parents, siblings, nieces, nephews or other close relatives.
-The court will ultimately decide who gets your estate and how to divide it if you die without a valid Will.
+The court will ultimately decide who gets your Estate and how to divide it if you die without a valid Will at a large cost to your family.